 Today, Scarborough sets the record for being the largest holiday resort on the entire Yorkshire Coast.
 Scarborough is also known as being one of the most vibrant and diverse seaside towns on the North East Coast.
 There is an abundance of activities to cater for all age groups and tastes.
 Scarborough is approximately 36 minutes drive from Whitby along the coast.
 Click here for directions.

 Aside from being one of the largest settlements throughout all of North Yorkshire, its history dates back to 966 AD when it was supposedly founded by a Viking raider, Thorgils Skarthi.
-Over the years, archaeological studies have been able to confirm traces of Stone Age along with Bronze Age settlements throughout the land.
+Over the years, archaeological studies have been able to confirm traces of the Stone Age along with Bronze Age settlements throughout the land.
 After many years of destructions and historical massacres throughout the land, Scarborough was finally recovered under the kingship of King Henry II.
 During his tenure as king, he constructed a stone castle on the headland and then officially granted the town charters in 1155 as well as in 1163.
-Those charters permitted a market to exist on the sands and also established rule by the burgesses as well.
+Those charters permitted a market to exist on the sands and also established rules by the burgesses as well.

-Scarborough survived the Middle Ages and even made it through the First World War, after the town was surprisingly bombarded by German soldiers and warships that were part of the High Seas Fleet.
+Scarborough survived the Middle Ages and even made it through the First World War after the town was surprisingly bombarded by German soldiers and warships that were part of the High Seas Fleet.